ajvdw/waterlezer/README.md

 ### ESPHome
 WaterLezer is powered by ESPHome.
 The code is opensource and can be found on my GitHub page for waterlezer.
 Here you can find a default yaml file as it is used for the precompiled firmware.

+### How does it work
+The waterlezer hardware is designed for detecting reflection from a metalic surface of a rotating wheel that is used for counting the number of liters of water flowing through the meter.
+It has an IR emitting LED and an IR sensitive phototransistor.
+It can output two digital signals to a microcontroller.
+Each signal can be set to a certain amount of reflection.

 ### Installation
 Push the sensor on the watermeter.
 Connect the waterlezer with the mcu.
 Connect the mcu to power (using a micro usb cable and phone charger).
 Once powered-on it will behave like a wifi access point.
 Join the network with SSID Waterlezer.
 You will be forwarded to a webpage (http://192.168.4.1).